-Teardrop engagement ring, also known as a pear-shaped engagement ring, is a gorgeous diamond ring option for many, but it can be tough to know how to shop.
-They’re a fun way to modernize a classic solitaire or add some elegance to your diamond jewelry.
-We at Clean Origin have compiled some details and tips for you to know exactly where to shop and what to purchase.
+Teardrop engagement rings, also known as pear-shaped engagement rings, are a gorgeous diamond ring option for many, but it can be tough to know how to shop.
+Teardrop rings are a fun way to modernize a classic solitaire or add some elegance to your diamond jewelry.
+We at Clean Origin have compiled some details and tips for you to know exactly where to shop for a teardrop ring and what to purchase.

 About Pear Engagement Rings

-Pear engagement rings are referred to like this because of their pear shape stone.
-The diamond cut is an elongated combination of a marquise and an oval cut.
-The teardrop shape is a unique, tough to get right, cut diamond and a cult favorite for many celebrities, influencers, and anyone else who enjoys high glam or the unexpected.
+Pear engagement rings have a pear-shaped stone.
+This teardrop ring diamond cut is an elongated combination of a marquise and an oval cut.
+The teardrop shape is a unique, tough to get right, diamond cut and a cult favorite for many celebrities, influencers, and anyone else who enjoys high glam or unexpected, unique jewelry.

-While they are sometimes called a teardrop engagement ring or pear-shaped engagement ring, the diamond shape itself is an elongated pear shape.
+While sometimes called a teardrop engagement ring or pear-shaped engagement ring, the diamond shape itself is an elongated pear shape.

 Pear-shaped diamonds sparkle gorgeously, much like round brilliant cut diamonds, but the iconic stone shape has a lot going on in terms of selecting the perfect stone.